eclipse/ecf/examples/bundles/com.mycorp.examples.timeservice.consumer.ds/launch/readme.TimeServiceConsumer.ds.rosgi.wss.noreg.txt

 README for TimeServiceConsumer.rosgi.ds.wss.noreg.product

-This product config uses websockets with SSL, and so to use requires the configuration of an SSLContext.
+This product config uses the websockets with SSL rosgi provider.

+The successful use of this provider for this example or otherwise depends upon two things:

+1) Having a built, packaged, and installed version of these two additional bundles:
+   a) java_websocket
+   b) ch.ethz.iks.r_osgi.transport.http

+The source for these two bundles is available via the ECF github Websockets repository located here:  https://github.com/ECF/Websockets Note that there is also a feature for building these two bundles via eclipse via the feature project located in features/org.eclipse.ecf.remoteservices.rosgi.ws.feature

+2) For the wss (Secure Websockets) provider it's also necessary to configure an SSLContext prior to running/using the provider.

 As part of the VM arguments in the product config are these:

 -Djavax.net.ssl.keyStore=security/server.ks